Water is probably the most frustrating aspect of coffee brewing.

 The main concern is of course whether you live in an area where the “fish smell chemical reaction” is likely to occur rapidly.
 Then your money would be wasted.
 It would be nice if it were possible to test this somehow before spending money on the gadget.

-On paper, the Peak Filter jug is the product that I have been dreaming of for years.
+On paper, the Peak Water filter jug is the product that I have been dreaming of for years.

 When it’s working, it’s great.
 The coffee tastes clean and focused, and you even have the flexibility to impact the result in the direction you desire.